Our products

 • Optional: a tablespoon of brandy or white wine

-Regarding shrimp: it's the main ingredient and where quality matters most.
-Fresh or ultra-frozen shrimp will always yield better results than shrimp slowly defrosted at the fishmonger.
+About the shrimp: it is the main ingredient, and quality makes the biggest difference.
+Fresh or blast-frozen shrimp will always yield better results than shrimp slowly thawed at the fish counter.
 The ideal size is medium-large (16/20 pieces per kilo).

 Premium Shrimp and Seafood -- From the sea to your table in 24-48h

-Selection of fresh and ultra-frozen shrimp, prawns, and seafood.
+Selection of fresh and blast-frozen shrimp, prawns, and seafood.
 Guaranteed cold chain, product from the Atlantic and Mediterranean.
 The foundation of a good pil pil.

 View premium seafood